 Here's how I went about becoming a Japanese to English translator and getting my first translation jobs.
 First off there's a few things you need to know:

 PLEASE NOTE that even if you ARE getting a degree in Japanese, the European/American average is that a Bachelor's gets you to JLPT N4 or N3 level, and a Master's gets you to N3 or N2 level.
-This includes extremely "elite" British/American universities and so on.
+This includes extremely "elite" British/American universities.
 A Bachelor's in Sweden/Finland gets you to N2 because their school systems are different.

 • Things where "as long as the info gets across, it doesn't matter how you word it".
 For example, paraphasing the important info from a nonfiction text for someone who's writing a historical novel, or translating Amazon product descriptions for someone who's selling the same items on Ebay.